 The British Business Bank invests alongside venture capital funds on terms that improve the outcome for private investors when those funds are successful.

 We do this to encourage venture capital funds to operate in a part of the market where smaller businesses are not able to access the growth capital they need.

 Enterprise Capital Funds are managed by experienced fund managers from a variety of backgrounds – including teams from the venture capital industry as well as serial entrepreneurs with a history of success in building early stage UK companies.

 We operate a rolling investment programme for commitments to new Enterprise Capital Funds.

 Our ECF guidance and Draft Partnership Agreement help applicants to understand more about the British Business Bank investment process and whether or not their plans fit with the programme.

 If you are a business looking for equity investment, please note that this programme is about helping to establish funds.

 If you are looking for equity funding, you will need to approach the funds’ managers directly through our scale up pages accessible through the homepage.

-We held seminars for prospective fund managers in February 2016.
-You can download the presentation below.
+We regularly hold seminars for prospective fund managers.
+You can download the presentation from the last seminar below.